Berkeley-CS61B/skeleton-sp16/proj0/spec/proj0.md

 #### calcForceExertedBy

 The next method that you will implement is `calcForceExertedBy`.
 The `calcForceExertedBy` method takes in a planet, and returns a double describing the force exerted on this planet by the given planet.
 You should be calling the `calcDistance` method in this method.
 For example `samh.calcForceExertedBy(rocinante)` for the numbers in "Double Check Your Understanding" return 1.334 * 10<sup>-9</sup>.
+<p class="redtext">NOTE: Do not use Math.abs to fix sign issues with these methods.
+This will
+cause issues later when drawing planets.</p>

 Once you've finished `calcForceExertedBy`, re-compile and run the next unit test.